-Posted by Simone Aïda Baur, a multi-lingual, multi-cultural and multi-passionate international interior designer and ex-hotelier, who’s discovered her love for blogging.
-Learn more about her here and connect with her on Twitter, Facebook, LinkedIn, Pinterest, Instagram and YouTube.
+Posted by Simone Aïda Baur, a multi-lingual, multi-cultural and multi-passionate award winning international interior designer and ex-hotelier, who’s discovered her love for blogging.
+Learn more about Simone here and connect with her on Twitter, Facebook, LinkedIn, Pinterest, Instagram and YouTube.

 Have you ever asked yourself how interior designers come up with a design concept?
 Have you ever wondered where to get inspiration from and how to channel your ideas?
 These questions and more have been addressed during my recent interior design workshop ‘How to develop a design concept’.

-If you have been reading my other blog posts about design hotels, design exhibitions and decorating styles you may have realised that I am very passionate about interior design; some may even say addicted… You will probably agree, that when you are really passionate about something, you feel the urge to share your passion with others.
+If you have been reading my other blog posts about hotel design, design exhibitions and inspiration for the home you may have realised that I am very passionate about interior design; some may even say addicted… You will probably agree, that when you are really passionate about something, you feel the urge to share your passion with others.
 Personally, I feel that when you are passionate about something, there is no greater reward than doing just that – sharing your passion with others.

 This is why I decided to run a workshop on ‘How to develop a design concept’.
 The workshop was held on World Interiors Day on May 31, 2014 and I think it is safe to say that the workshop was a great success.
 The workshop was held at my home/studio in Basel, Switzerland and 6 lovely ladies, including a very creative and motivated teenager took part.
 It was a very mixed group of ladies from the UK, New Zealand, Slovakia and Switzerland, who had different motivations for attending the workshop.
 Some were simply looking for a bit of inspiration and ideas for their home, others had just bought a home and were looking to develop a scheme for a specific room, but all of them were hoping to find a way to get started.